-Within food service, high ticket spending is usually driven by premium food and consumption of premium wines; purchased as the perfect accompaniment to the food and occasion.
-Due to the outbreak of COVID-19, luxury foodservice operators are holding surplus inventory of premium bottles, that will end up damaged or losing value.
+In luxury foodservice, spending is driven in large part by fine wines.
+Due to the outbreak of COVID-19, luxury foodservice operators having been left holding a surplus of fine wines that will end up either damaged or just losing value.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Luxury Foodservice industry in Italy with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.